-For 89 years the Junior League of Tuscaloosa has been training volunteers and developing leadership skills in women through community-enhancing efforts.
+For more than 90 years the Junior League of Tuscaloosa has been training volunteers and developing leadership skills in women through community-enhancing efforts.
 The JLT offers a passionate cadre of women dedicated to bettering our city and acting as a voice for those in need.
 The JLT offers its members a network of disciplined, active, results-driven women and like-minded leaders with an ongoing sense of mission.
 For the community, we strive to be a resourceful, intelligent group of motivated women making a difference in some of the community’s most intractable problems.

 I see a bright future in Tuscaloosa.
 In its families.
 In its children.
 In its society.
 And I want to be part of the changes that matter.
 So I don’t live in the past, but instead dwell in the present.
 I don’t think of how things were, but how they should be.
 And I want to build a better city by tearing down the obstacles in our way.
 I care less about the society pages and more about the society around us.
 I am strong.
 I am determined.
 I am The Junior League of Tuscaloosa.
 Need it done?
 Ask a woman.